ABLA Foundation

 Rules and Requirements

-Finalists must be available for a personal interview.
-Before receiving scholarship funds, recipients will be required to demonstrate proof of acceptance and registration at a college, university, or junior college.
-The scholarship committee reserves the right not to award the scholarship.
-Faxed applications will not be accepted.
+Before receiving scholarship funds, recipients will be required to submit proof of acceptance and registration at a college, university, or junior college.

 Download the ApplicationApply Online